nguyent/blog/posts/hashmap.md

 <sub>Truncating output again. </sub>

-Here we can see `executing…` printed multiple times, which means we're executing the `Callable` containing the  `computeIfAbsent` call, however we only see `starting` and `completing` once.
-This confirms we're only call the value function once, and that subsequent `computeIfAbsent` calls are blocked until the initial call has completed.
+Here we can see `executing…` printed multiple times, which means multiple `Callables` containing with the `computeIfAbsent` call are being processed concurrently, however we only see `starting` and `completing` once.
+This confirms we're only calling `getObjectIntegerFunction` once, and subsequent `computeIfAbsent` calls are blocked until the initial call has completed.
 Great success!

 ### Closing Notes

 This was a lot, and if you made it this far I commend you.
 While this approach worked for me, if your needs are slightly more complex you may want to look into using an external library such as Google's Guava [Cache](https://github.com/google/guava/wiki/CachesExplained), which behaves in a similar manner to `ConcurrentHashMap`.
 There are also a number of additional parameters/features which allow you to set time expiration policies, limit the cache size, add removal listeners, and more.

+If you want to read more about concurrency in Java, I highly recommend [Java Concurrency in Practice](http://jcip.net/).

 If there's any lesson here, I implore you to read the documentation carefully.
 The additional effort will pay off dividends and save you time and headache down the road.